 We hope you enjoy the challenge and any feedback is welcome.

-Each term the class teacher will chosen a book they will read themselves and, if the children want to, they can read the same novel and discuss it either in class or via the class comments page of the website.
+Each term the class teacher will chosen a book they will read themselves and, if the children want to, they can read the same novel and discuss it in class.

 This term's books are:

 Y4: TThe Diamond Brothers: The Falcon's Malteser by Anhton Horowitz

 Y5: The London Eye Mystery by Siobhan Dowd